suboor123/session-app/README.md

 # LBD - Learn By Doing

-Learn By Doing is an LMS(learning management system) platform built by all the students who are from the LIVE Sessions given on https://suboorkhan.com
+Learn By Doing is an LMS(learning management system) platform built by all the students who were taking the LIVE Sessions given on https://suboorkhan.com

 ## Getting Started